coleschon/net_worth_calculator/README.md

 # net_worth_calculator
-Enter your banking, brokerage, and studnet loans account information once and sum all account totals from the command line in a sleek minimalist printout.
+Enter your banking, brokerage, and student loans account information once and sum all account totals from the command line in a sleek minimalist printout.